DMTF/Redfish-Usecase-Checkers/README.md

 ## Test Details and Examples

-Each tool may be ran with -h, for verbose help on parameters.
+Each tool may be execuated with the `-h` option to get verbose help on parameters.

 ### One Time Boot Checker

-This checker logs into a specified service and traverses the `Systems` collection.
+This checker logs into a specified service and traverses the systems collection.
 It will perform the following operations on all systems:
 * Reads the `Boot` object
 * Sets the `BootSourceOverrideTarget` property to either `Pxe` or `Usb`, depending on what's allowed